zachmandeville/scuttlebutt-faq/moving-ssb-apps.md

+# Can I switch apps easily?

+*If I decide to move from one Scuttlebutt app to another, can I keep my feed and history?*

+---

 Yep!
 If you use the same private key (found at .ssb/secret).
+This is a short answer...but there's not much else to say.
+Scuttlebutt is simple and cool that way.

 ---
 **Sources**